micahr234/RL-Transformer-A-General-Purpose-Problem-Solver/README.md

 ## Repository Structure

-- `code/`: Contains the implementation of the ICRL training and evaluation procedures.
+- `Train.ipynb`: Contains the implementation to ICRL train Llama.
+- `Eval.ipynb`: Contains the implementation evaluate a trained model on new environments.
 - `README.md`: Project overview and instructions.
 - `LICENSE`: License information.